A graph of the probability of different levels of global warming over the next century.

 News story originally written on August 3, 2001

-Recently, scientists at the U.S. National Center for Atmospheric Research have shown that there is a 90% chance that global temperatures
+A recent study by scientists at the U.S. National Center for Atmospheric Research has shown that there is a 90% chance that global temperatures

 will rise 3-9 degrees Fahrenheit over the next 100 years.
 This is a big jump over the increase that was observed over the last 100 years, which was only about 1 degree.
 In the near future, the study predicts that average global temperatures will rise 1-2 degrees in the next 30 years.

 The scientists say that whether or not these predictions actually come true or not depends on how involved the Earth's population gets in preserving its climates.
-They also caution that trying to stop global warming will be a slow process and will take long-term commitments from the countries and people on Earth.
+They also caution that even dramatic policy changes designed to curb global warming would take a long time to really slow the temperature changes that are predicted.

 You might also be interested in:

 After many years of damage, scientists report that coral reefs in several parts of the world have started to recover during 2002!
-The reefs with improving health are located in areas that are protected...more
+Each year a team of scientists who study coral reefs gives their assessment...more

 NASA launched the Ice, Cloud and Land Elevation satellite (ICESat) on January 12, 2003.
-ICESat will use a laser to measure the height of the ice sheets that cover Greenland and Antarctica.
-These measurements...more
+ICESat will measure the height of the ice sheets that cover Greenland and Antarctica.
+These measurements will help...more

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more